+b.
 Litigation

-The Company is a party to various claims arising in the ordinary course of its operations in the aggregate amount of \$30,000.
-The Company has not recorded an expense related to damages in connection with these matters because management, after consultation with its legal counsel, is of the opinion that the ultimate resolution of these claims will not result in a loss to the Company.
+The Company is a party to various claims arising in the ordinary course of its operations in the aggregate amount of \$10,000.
+The Company has not recorded an expense related to damages in connection with these matters because management, after considering the views of its legal counsel as well as other factors, is of the opinion that a loss to the Company is neither probable nor is an amount or range of loss that is estimable.